Advanced Plugin Testing¶

 Plugin Test Case Classes¶

-some test methods
+Some test methods

 class MyPluginTestCase(PluginTestCase):